Stefania Constantini: 2022–23 season

+2023–24 season

 Following their breakthrough season, Team Constantini had an even stronger 2023–24 season, becoming the first Italian women's team to rank inside the top ten in the world.
 At their first event, the team went undefeated at the 2023 Euro Super Series until the final where they lost to Delaney Strouse.
 They then had a semifinal finish at the 2023 Women's Masters Basel after a narrow loss to Hasselborg.
 In Canada, the team had five consecutive playoff appearances.
 After quarterfinal losses at the 2023 Players Open and the 2023 Tour Challenge, Team Constantini won the North Grenville Women's Fall Curling Classic, going undefeated to capture the title.
 They then made it to the semifinals of the Stu Sells 1824 Halifax Classic before another quarterfinal finish at the 2023 National.
 Next for the team was the 2023 European Curling Championships where they improved on their 2022 result, finishing second through the round robin with a 7–2 record.
 They then downed Sweden's Isabella Wranå in the semifinals to qualify for the final against Switzerland's Silvana Tirinzoni.
 After the Italians got two in the ninth to take the lead, Swiss fourth Alina Pätz made a perfect hit-and-roll to the button in the tenth end to count two and win the game 6–5.
 The team then fell into a slump, only qualifying in one of their next four events.
 They also lost the final of the Italian Women's Championship to the junior Rebecca Mariani rink.
 Despite this, they were still chosen to represent Italy at the 2024 World Women's Curling Championship in Sydney, Nova Scotia.
 There, the team got back to their winning ways, finishing 10–2 through the round robin and qualifying for the playoffs as the third seeds.
 They then beat Denmark's Madeleine Dupont to qualify for the final four before losing both the semifinal and bronze medal game to Switzerland and Korea respectively, placing fourth.
 Team Constantini ended the season at the 2024 Players' Championship where they went 1–4.
 In April, Constantini made her fourth appearance at the World Mixed Doubles Championship, this time with partner Francesco De Zanna.
 The pair started the event with wins in five of their first six games before losing to both Norway and Estonia down the stretch, finishing just outside the playoffs at 6–3.